lukewire129/github-copilot-usage-maui/README.md

 [🇰🇷 한국어로 보기 (Read in Korean)](README.ko.md)

-A cross-platform application built with .NET MAUI and MauiReactor to monitor and analyze your GitHub Copilot usage.
-It provides a dashboard for daily Copilot usage, model-specific statistics, remaining quota, and more.
+A cross-platform application built with .NET MAUI and MauiReactor to monitor and analyze your **GitHub Copilot** and **Claude Code** usage.
+It provides a dashboard for daily usage, model-specific statistics, remaining quota, and more.

 ## ⚠️ Prerequisites